 Performing proactive maintenance on your vehicle keeps small repairs from becoming expensive ones.
 Maintaining and making your car last as long as possible is one of the best ways to save money throughout a lifetime.
-In fact, if you were to purchase one less vehicle in a lifetime you could save as much as $30,000.
+In fact, if you were to purchase one less vehicle in a lifetime you could save $30,000.

 Maintenance on your vehicle isn’t just for do-it-yourselfers; it’s for anyone that wants to make their vehicle last as long as possible and save a whole bunch of money.
 Whether you’re a do-it-yourselfer or just want to learn how to make your car last forever, here are seven things I have learned about vehicle maintenance and how you can make your car last longer.